sderose/zsh_argparse/docs/zerg_new.md

 is the "reference name", and the others are considered aliases for it.

-There are several options you can use on `zerg_new` which apply to the parser as a whole:
+There are several options you can use on `zerg_new` which apply to the parser as a whole.
+One marked "(and negative)" below can be turned off instead of on, by prefixing the name with `no-`.
+For example, `--no-ignore-case`.

+* --add-help
-* --add-help            Automatically add a "--help -h" option
+Automatically add a "--help -h" option

+* --allow-abbrev OR --abbrev (and negative)

-* --allow-abbrev        Allow abbreviated option names (default: on)
+Allow abbreviated option names (default: on)

+* --allow-abbrev-choices OR --abbrevc (and negative) Allow abbreviated values for --choices (default: on)

+* --description [text]
-* --description TEXT    Description for help text
+Description for help text

+* --description-paras OR --dparas
-* --description-paras   Retain blank lines in `description`.
+Retain blank lines in `description`.

+* --epilog [text]
-* --epilog TEXT         Show at end of help
+Show at end of help

+* --help-file [path]
-* --help-file path      Path to help information
+Path to a help information file.

+* --help-tool [name]
-* --help-tool name      Name of a renderer for help information
+Name of a renderer executable for help information (default: $PAGER)

+* --ignore-case OR --ic (and negative)
-* --ignore-case         Enable case-insensitive option matching
+Enable case-insensitive option matching

+* --ignore-case-choices OR --icc (and negative)
-* --ic-choices          Ignore case on --choices values
+Ignore case on --choices values.

+* --ignore-hyphens OR --ih (and negative)
+Ignore internal hyphens in option names

+* --on-redefine OR --redef [what]
-* --on-redefine         Treat redefinitions in the specified way:
+Treat redefinitions in the specified way:

     * allow (the default): Quietly overwrite any old definition
-    * ignore: keep the old definition
+    * ignore: Keep the old definition
+    * warn: Issue a warning and overwrite any old definition
     * error: Issue a message and stop

-    * warn: Issue a warning and overwrite any old definition
+If the parser name given is already defined, but it not a zerg parser, that is always an error (so zerg doesn't overwrite stuff it doesn't own).

+* --usage [text]
-* --usage               Show shorter help, mainly list of options
+Show shorter help, mainly list of options

+* --var-style [how]
-* --var-style STYLE     How to store results: `separate` (default) or `assoc`.
+How to store results: `separate` (default) or `assoc`.
 With `separate`, they are stored as global variables named the same as the reference names.
 With `assoc`, they're put in a global associative array named `ZERGS`, keyed by those names.
 They are global because they have to